-I hadn’t planned on doing a post about the new Bon Appetit chocolate chip cookies, but after making them a couple of times and watching reviews from other bakers appear on their site, I changed my mind.
-So many people are saying the cookies spread too much and are greasy, but that shouldn’t be the case.
-If you didn’t have good luck with the recipe, it’s worth trying again with a few changes.
+I hadn’t planned on doing a post about the Bon Appetit chocolate chip cookies, but after making them a couple of (now many!) times and reading reviews, I had to.
+Some reviewers say the cookies spread too much and are greasy, but that shouldn’t be the case because they are awesome cookies.
+And they don’t even require a mixer or mixing bowl!
+The Bon Appetit Chocolate Chip Cookies are stirred together in one saucepan.
+So if you didn’t have good luck with the recipe, it’s worth trying again with changes.

 Bon Appetit's New Best Chocolate Chip Cookies

 - 1/4 cup granulated sugar 50 grams

 - 1 cup packed dark brown sugar 200

 - 2 large egg yolks

 - 1 1/2 cups unbleached all-purpose flour 210 grams -- use KA or one with a higher protein

 - 3/4 teaspoon baking soda